Aaron Nola: Early life

 Nola was born on June 4, 1993, in Baton Rouge, Louisiana, the son of A.J. and Stacie Nola.
 His maternal grandfather, Richard Barrios, served as sergeant at arms for the Louisiana House of Representatives.
 Although Nola started playing baseball at the age of nine, his passion for the sport only began when he watched his older brother Austin Nola play in tournaments.
-As a child, Nola used to mimick a pitching motion while watching himself in the mirror, a gesture that his father described as "strange gyrations".
+As a child, Nola used to mimic a pitching motion while watching himself in the mirror, a gesture that his father described as "strange gyrations".

 Nola's father served as his Little League Baseball coach until high school, when he began playing for Catholic High School in Baton Rouge.
 Stress fractures in his back, which doctors attributed to a six-inch summer growth spurt, hampered Nola's freshman season.
 Nola spent three seasons on the varsity team, including two state playoff appearances.
-He missed one month of his junior season with a hernia, but returned in the playoffs to pitch Catholic to the state finals.
+He missed one month of his junior season with a hernia but returned in the playoffs to pitch Catholic to the state finals.
 In his senior year, the Louisiana Sports Writers Association named Nola "Mr. Baseball", given to the top player in the state.
 Across his varsity baseball career, Nola posted a 21–2 win–loss record and 214 strikeouts in 152 innings pitched.

 College career

-Both Aaron and Austin Nola were selected by the Toronto Blue Jays of Major League Baseball (MLB) in the 2011 MLB Draft.
-Aaron elected not to sign with the Blue Jays, and instead attended Louisiana State University (LSU), where his brother was a senior.
-Nola majored in Sports Management at LSU, and was roommates with Alex Bregman.
+Both Aaron and Austin Nola were selected by the Toronto Blue Jays in the 2011 Major League Baseball (MLB) Draft.
+Aaron elected not to sign with the Blue Jays and instead attended Louisiana State University (LSU), where his brother was a senior.
+Nola majored in Sports Management at LSU and was roommates with Alex Bregman.
 After throwing 78 pitches in a 5–0 shutout game against Tulane, Nola gave up five runs in the first inning in his Southeastern Conference (SEC) debut against Mississippi State.
 He quickly rebounded, and posted five shutout innings, a recovery that struck LSU pitching coach Alan Dunn, who said that the turnaround "gave us a glimpse of how good Aaron could be".
 Head coach Paul Mainieri "made a commitment that day that [Nola] was going to be a starter on the weekend", a position that would have him pitch largely in conference games.

 Nola finished his freshman season in 2012 with a 7–4 record and a 3.61 earned run average (ERA) in 89 2/3 innings, as well as with seven walks and 89 strikeouts.
 In the postseason, he was the starting pitcher in the first game of the best-of-three 2012 Baton Rouge Super Regional.
 It would be the only game that LSU would win against the Stony Brook Seawolves in that tournament.
 That summer, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, with whom he recorded a 2–0 record and 0.82 ERA in 11 innings.